 The University of Connecticut at Storrs offers a variety of graduate degrees in the education field.
 The Neag School of Education is known for being a leader in practitioner degrees, which is where this department truly shines.
 This school, which is located in Storrs, Connecticut, holds regional accreditation by the NEASC.

 There are ten different concentrations for this program.
 These include General Elementary Education, Bilingual or TESOL, and Reading and Language Arts.
 These concentrations can be found at the elementary and secondary education levels and provide a good foundation for further study should a student choose to pursue a terminal degree.
+These programs all require 33 credit hours of coursework as well as a research program and a practicum.
+Sample courses include:

 This school has a variety of degrees, including a Master’s of Arts in Special Education, that cater to licensed teachers who are looking for advanced degrees.
 Because the programs are utilized by working teachers, students will find that there is a flexibility in the degree plan and the option to study part-time on their own schedule that is hard to find anywhere else.